 History of Pennex

-Pennex Aluminum is part of the Metal Exchange Corporation.
-MEC founded in St. Louis in 1974, Metal Exchange Corporation has grown from a regional aluminum scrap trading company to a global trader and manufacturer of nonferrous metals.
+Pennex is part of Metal Exchange Holdings, a Metal Exchange company.
+Metal Exchange was founded in St. Louis in 1974, and has grown from a regional aluminum scrap trading company to a global trader and manufacturer of nonferrous metals.

-Ingrained in the minds of every Metal Exchange Corporation and Pennex Aluminum employee is the motto of our founder, Morris Lefton: Nisi adieris non intellegis. (“If you don’t go, you don’t know.”)
-This brief statement encompasses the culture of Metal Exchange Corporation family of company that includes Pennex.
+Ingrained in the minds of every Metal Exchange and Pennex employee is the motto of our founder, Morris Lefton: Nisi adieris non intellegis. (“If you don’t go, you don’t know.”)
+This brief statement encompasses the culture of the Metal Exchange family of companies that includes Pennex.
 Visit the customer.
 See their operations.
 Understand their needs.
-This is how we’ve built and maintained the foundation of Metal Exchange Corporation: long-term relationships with customers and suppliers based on trust, integrity and reliability.
+This is how we’ve built and maintained the foundation of Metal Exchange: long-term relationships with customers and suppliers based on trust, integrity, and reliability.

 MEC Founder, Morris Lefton portrait